O'Finnan History, Family Crest & Coats of Arms

 Early History of the O'Finnan family

-Another 125 words (9 lines of text) covering the years 1659, 1901 and 1847 are included under the topic Early O'Finnan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Finnan research.
+Another 63 words (4 lines of text) covering the years 1659, 1901 and 1847 are included under the topic Early O'Finnan History in all our PDF Extended History products and printed products wherever possible.